fendy3002/qz-webform/README.md

 # qz-webform

+An effort to unify common components appearance and usability across both react and html (javascript).

-Define form template with react, then use it on both react and html page with autogrid.
+Define components template with react, define your xml / html structure then use it on both react and html page with autogrid.
 Try at [fendy3002.github.io/qz-webform/](https://fendy3002.github.io/qz-webform/).
 This consist of three important parts: Template, Structure and API.

 # Installation and usage